 - Shara Rambarran (Salford, 2011).
 Innovations in Contemporary Popular Music and Digital Media, and Reconstructions of the Music Industry in the 21st Century.
 Dr Rambarran is currently Visiting Fellow, teaching popular music, culture and theory, at Queen’s University Canada’s UK campus, the Bader International Study Centre, Sussex.
 She is author of Virtual Music: Sound, Music, and Image in the Digital Era (Bloomsbury, 2021), editor of Journal of the Art of Record Production, and co-editor of the collection Handbook of Music and Virtuality (Oxford University Press, 2015).
 This candidate, as well as Drs Smith, Spelman, and Peter below, I took over during the later stages of their PhDs when previous supervisors left Salford.

 - Nicola Spelman (Salford, 2009).
 All the Madmen: Anti-Psychiatry, Popular Music and the Myths of Madness.
 Dr Spelman is Senior Lecturer in Popular Music at Salford.
-A book drawing on her doctoral thesis (right), she has co-edited The Arena Concert: Music, Media and Mass Entertainment (2015) and Resonances: Noise and Contemporary Music (2013).
+As well as publishing a book drawing on her doctoral thesis (right), she has co-edited The Arena Concert: Music, Media and Mass Entertainment (2015) and Resonances: Noise and Contemporary Music (2013).

 - Beate Peter (Salford, 2009).
 Jung on the Dancefloor: The Phenomenology of Clubbing.
 Dr Peter is now a Lecturer in the Institute for Performance Research at Manchester Metropolitan University, where she is also Director of Music and Sonic Studies.